madhumithamadhu1406-cell/T-FLIPFLOP-POSEDGE/README.md

 <img width="1919" height="1079" alt="Screenshot 2025-12-05 225337" src="https://github.com/user-attachments/assets/cfedb521-2c48-4b94-9b72-9f325320a50d" />

 **RESULTS**
-The T flipflop using verilog and validating their functionality using their functional tables
+The T flipflop using verilog and validating their functionality using their functional tables is verified.